Updated on 2025-07-11 GMT+08:00

 • Rewrite headers:

-• Rewrite X-Forwarded-Host: rewrites the Host header of the client into the X-Forwarded-Host header and transmits it to the backend servers.
+• Rewrite X-Forwarded-Host: rewrites the Host header in the request from the client into the X-Forwarded-Host header and transmits it to the backend servers.

 • Rewrite X-Forwarded-Proto: rewrites the listener protocol into the X-Forwarded-Proto header and transmits it to the backend servers.